 History and Future

-OHC formed in 2002, in cooperation with Historic Hoosier Hills RC&D. Since then, we have worked with landowners to conserve over 700 acres in southeast Indiana.
-We have been a totally volunteer-run organization for thirteen years.
-In 2015, we hired our first employee.
-We are working hard to increase our conservation and outreach efforts.
+Oak Heritage formed in 2002, in cooperation with Historic Hoosier Hills RC&D. Since then, we have worked with landowners to conserve over 1,100 acres in southeast Indiana.
+We were a totally volunteer-run organization for thirteen years.
+In 2015, we hired our first employee (our Executive Director), and in 2021 we added our second employee (our Education and Outreach Coordinator).
+We are working hard to increase our conservation and outreach efforts, and we are always looking for volunteers to join in this good work.
+Please contact us if you want to lend your skills and energy to protecting habitat in southeast Indiana.